AllanJeremy/something-interesting/CONTRIBUTING.md

+## Welcome

+Glad you're interested in contributing.
+This document should help you get up to speed

 ## Friend Request System: Initiator and Receiver

 In our friend request system, we use the concepts of **initiator** and **receiver** to manage the friendship process.
 This approach helps maintain clarity and control over the friend request lifecycle.